TRAVEL & DAY ONE

 For dinner I headed to Ristorante Il Fellini, a little place with good reviews about halfway between the Borghese Gallery and my hotel.

-I never love dining alone, but the staff made me feel at home, and I ended up striking up a conversation with the two women next to me (one pictured in my stealth photo on the left) who were visiting from LA.
+I never really love dining alone, but the staff made me feel at home, and I ended up striking up a conversation with the two women next to me (one pictured in my stealth photo on the left) who were visiting from LA.

 The meal started with a little bruschetta and enough bread for a table of six haha, along with a glass of red wine that the server recommended.
 (No clue what it was, but it was good.)
 For an appetizer, I had the artichoke flan with pecorino cheese fondue and chili flakes.
 It was delicious!